 Here are some suggestions for how Australian policy could be modified to benefit the rest of the world, some old brainstorming on the overlap between classical liberalism and effective altruism, and some thoughts on political correctness.

 Here's a bit of advice on how to effectively promote ideas on social media.
+And my views on how people involved in effective altruism should and shouldn't use jargon.

 Here's a quiz where you can test your ability to predict which psychology studies can be replicated, and which can't, based on a brief description.